Ambrevar/emacs-fish-completion/README.md

-Optionally, if the package [bash-completion](https://github.com/szermatt/emacs-bash-completion) is installed, `fish-completion-complete' can be configured to fall back on bash to further try completing.
-See `fish-completion-fallback-on-bash-p'.
+Optionally, if the package [bash-completion](https://github.com/szermatt/emacs-bash-completion) is installed, `fish-completion-complete` can be configured to fall back on bash to further try completing.
+See `fish-completion-fallback-on-bash-p`.